Turning your customers into long term assets

 Taking what you are already doing and making it happen in a shorter time frame, more efficiently or for less operating cost is not good enough any more.
 If you are doing dumb things all you are doing is making dumb things happen faster for less money.

 You should focus on innovating the customer experience.
 Any work within your organization is caused by a customer interaction somewhere down the line.
-If you engineer and innovate at the causal level, you will make the customer experience better and eliminate swathes of pointless dumb work that you are wasting time on every single day
+If you engineer and innovate at the causal level, you will make the customer experience better and eliminate swathes of pointless dumb work that you are wasting time on every single day…simple really isn’t it?

 #6: Trying to use DMAIC/SIPOC/DFSS/Lean to optimize the customer experience